rikosl19/IoT-Project-Test/NodeMCU/Sensors/DHT/WEB/readme.txt

 Copy all of files for the project
 Attention!!
-1. Please, downlaod file jquery-min.j for fully load service
+1. Please, downlaod file jquery-min.js for fully load service
 2. After download place together into this file.

 Have fun.